-Is There a Deadline to Ask for a State Hearing?
+Is There a Deadline to Ask for a State Fair Hearing?

-Yes, you only have 120 days to ask for a State Hearing.
-The 120 days start either the day after the mental health plan personally gives you its appeal decision notice, or the day after the postmark date of the mental health plan appeal decision notice.
+Yes, you only have 120 days to ask for a State Fair Hearing.
+The 120 days start from the date of the mental health plan's written appeal decision notice.

-If you didn't receive a Notice of Adverse Benefit Determination, you may file for a State Hearing at any time.
+If you didn't receive a Notice of Adverse Benefit Determination, you may file for a State Fair Hearing at any time.

-Can I Continue Services While I'm Waiting for a State Hearing Decision?
+Can I Continue Services While I'm Waiting for a State Fair Hearing Decision?

-If you are currently receiving authorized services and you want to continue receiving the services while you wait for the State Hearing decision, you must ask for a State Hearing within 10 days from the date of receiving the Notice of Adverse Benefit Determination, or before the date your mental health plan says services will be stopped or reduced.
-When you ask for a State Hearing, you must say that you want to keep getting services during the State Hearing process.
+If you are currently receiving authorized services and you want to continue receiving the services while you wait for the State Fair Hearing decision, you must ask for a State Fair Hearing within 10 days from the date of receiving the Notice of Adverse Benefit Determination, or before the date your mental health plan says services will be stopped or reduced.
+When you ask for a State Fair Hearing, you must say that you want to keep getting services during the State Fair Hearing process.

-If you do request continuation of services, and the final decision of the State Hearing confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services provided while the State Hearing was pending.
+If you do request continuation of services and the final decision of the State Fair Hearing confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services provided while the State Fair Hearing was pending.

-When Will a Decision Be Made About My State Hearing Decision?
+When Will a Decision Be Made About My State Fair Hearing Decision?

-After you ask for a State Hearing, it could take up to 90 days to decide your case and send you an answer.
+After you ask for a State Fair Hearing, it could take up to 90 days to decide your case and send you an answer.

-Can I get a State Hearing More Quickly?
+Can I get a State Fair Hearing More Quickly?

 If you think waiting that long will be harmful to your health, you might be able to get an answer within three working days.
-Ask your doctor or mental health professional to write a letter for you.
+Ask your general practitioner or mental health professional to write a letter for you.
 You can also write a letter yourself.
 The letter must explain in detail how waiting for up to 90 days for your case to be decided will seriously harm your life, your health, or your ability to attain, maintain, or regain maximum function.
 Then, make sure you ask for an "expedited hearing" and provide the letter with your request for a hearing.

-The Department of Social Services, State Hearings Division, will review your request for an expedited State Hearing and decide if it qualifies.
-If your expedited hearing request is approved, a hearing will be held and a hearing decision will be issued within three working days of the date your request is received by the State Hearings Division.
+The Department of Social Services, State Hearings Division, will review your request for an expedited State Fair Hearing and decide if it qualifies.
+If your expedited hearing request is approved, a hearing will be held, and a hearing decision will be issued within three working days of the date your request is received by the State Hearings Division.